Theoretical concerns regarding the safety of vaccinating lactating individuals do not outweigh the potential benefits of receiving the vaccine.

-At the outset, VAERS is a passive reporting system and anyone can report an adverse event on it.
-VAERS accepts and analyzes reports of possible health problems—also called “adverse events”—after vaccination.
+At the outset, VAERS is a passive reporting system, and anyone can report an adverse event on it.
+VAERS accepts and analyzes reports of possible health problems—also called "adverse events"—after vaccination.
 Prima facie information cited on VAERS is unconfirmed and unassessed.
 Specifically, a report to VAERS does not mean that a vaccine caused an adverse event.
-VAERS is not designed to determine if a vaccine caused a health problem, but is useful for detecting unusual or unexpected patterns of adverse event reporting that might indicate a possible safety problem with a vaccine.
+VAERS is not designed to determine if a vaccine caused a health problem but helps detect unusual or unexpected patterns of adverse event reporting that might indicate a possible safety problem with a vaccine.

-The US Centers for Disease Control and Prevention (CDC) recommends the vaccine for all people, 12 years and older, including those who are pregnant and breastfeeding.
-CDC advises that the COVID-19 vaccines cannot cause infection in anyone, including the mother or the baby, and the vaccines are effective at preventing COVID-19 in people who are breastfeeding.
+The U.S. Centers for Disease Control and Prevention (CDC) recommends the vaccine for all 12 years and older, including pregnant and breastfeeding.
+CDC advises that the COVID-19 vaccines cannot cause infection in anyone, including the mother or the baby, and the vaccines effectively prevent COVID-19 in people breastfeeding.
 It states that recent reports have shown that breastfeeding people who have received mRNA COVID-19 vaccines have antibodies in their breastmilk, which could help protect their babies.
 However, since the clinical trials for the vaccines did not include breastfeeding women, there is currently limited data on the safety and effectiveness of the vaccines on breastfeeding women.
 That said, there is growing scientific consensus on there being little biological plausibility that the vaccine will cause the breastfeeding mother and child any harm.

-The American College of Obstetricians and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine (SMFM) also recommend vaccinations for those who are pregnant and breastfeeding.
-ACOG advises that theoretical concerns regarding the safety of vaccinating lactating individuals do not outweigh the potential benefits of receiving the vaccine.
-It states that there is no need to avoid initiation or discontinue breastfeeding in patients who receive a COVID-19 vaccine.
+The American College of Obstetricians and Gynecologists (ACOG) also recommends vaccinations for pregnant and breastfeeding.
+ACOG advises that ''Theoretical concerns regarding the safety of vaccinating lactating individuals do not outweigh the potential benefits of receiving the vaccine.''
+It states that there is no need to avoid initiating or discontinuing breastfeeding in patients receiving a COVID-19 vaccine.

-It is implausible that the world’s most reputable scientific organizations and entities comprising experts who have spent their entire lives dedicated to studying women and their bodies are hatching a conspiracy to convince women to do something that is so harmful and dangerous.
+It is implausible that the world's most reputable scientific organizations and entities comprising experts who have spent their entire lives studying women and their bodies are hatching a conspiracy to convince women to do something so harmful and dangerous.
 In fact, it is worth questioning who profits from questioning the advice of doctors, experts, and science in general.
-Headlines such as the ones in the claim are extremely misleading and have real-world consequences.
+Headlines such as the ones in the claim are highly misleading and have real-world consequences.